-This post has been updated: read Five Best Vitamin C Serums of 2013
+This post has been updated: Five Best with Vitamin C 2014

 It is always gratifying to go back to an old Five Best and find that a year can be a long time.
 Since our 2010 Five Best with vitamin C, we have made found some really good products that focus on vitamin C. Although prized for its antioxidant qualities and its well-known role in boosting the immune system and synthesizing collagen, it is a tricky ingredient that can be unstable and drying.
 Get it right though, and it repairs DNA damage, fades hyperpigmentation and corrects rosacea.
 Here’s our Five Best with vitamin C for 2011.

 E’shee Vitamin C Serum ($119 in the TIA shop).
 Junko promised that even my sensitive skin would like this C Serum and she was right.
 Here, liposomes stabilize the vitamin C and ensure that it is delivered more efficiently into the cells.
 Along with liposome vitamin C this serum gives us copper PCA, antioxidants mulberry and ginkgo biloba.
 Ginkgo biloba is an anti-inflammatory too.
 Read the full review

 Collametics Collagen Building Factor ($100).
 This collagen building formula gets straight to the point with a high dose of vitamin C and amino acids.
 I use this regularly as it is one of the best vitamin C serums that I have found.
 It is designed to build collagen with inclusion of two amino acids.
 One of them, L-lysine is also supposed to play a synergistic role with vitamin C. The pithy ingredients list also includes glucosyl hesperidin, which improves blood circulation and may stimulate the surface circulation of the skin.
 Expect slight tingling at first.
 But, at least in my experience, Collametics does not dry out the skin or irritate.
 Read the full review.